 7 bays of vaults

 The building faces approximately north and lies perpendicular to the road.

-This is considered to be the oldest of hans ever built in Anatolia by the Seljuks of Rum.
+This is considered to be the oldest han built in Anatolia by the Seljuks of Rum.
 Unfortunately, the open courtyard section of this han has been completely destroyed, leaving only part of the covered section consisting of three bays roofed by seven vaults.
 Although it is one of the oldest hans known, it already bears nearly all the distinctive architectural features of the sultan han group.
-The portal, surmounted by a muqarnas niche, the courtyard + covered section plan, the oculus in the central dome, the central vault, and the seven vaults on either side are typical of classical Seljuk han architecture.
+The portal, surmounted by a muqarnas niche, the courtyard with covered section plan, the oculus in the central dome, the central vault, and the seven vaults on either side are typical of classical Seljuk han architecture.

 No traces of a mosque or bath have been found.

 There is a spring some 50 m to the east.

 There is no space provided on the portal for an inscription plaque.